influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 Authentication only occurs at the HTTP request scope.
 Plugins do not currently have the ability to authenticate requests and service endpoints (for example, Graphite, collectd, etc.) are not authenticated.
 {{% /note %}}

+{{% note %}}
+If InfluxDB Enterprise is being deployed on a publicly accessible endpoint, we **strongly recommend** enabling authentication.
+Otherwise, data and potentially destructive commands will be publicly available to any unauthenticated user.
+If additional security or compliance features are desired, InfluxDB Enterprise should be run behind a third-party service.
+Authentication and authorization should not be soley relied upon to prevent access and protect data from malicious actors.
+{{% /note %}}

 ### Enable authentication